London Boy (song): Music and lyrics

+"London Boy" is a bubblegum pop and reggae-pop song with strong influences of reggae.
+The bridge features elements of dancehall.
+Set over a tempo of 158 beats per minute, the track's minimal and upbeat production incorporates layers of synthesizers, eighth-note keyboard tones, recurring beats, and horns.
+Lyrically, Swift was inspired to write "London Boy" by her appreciation of the city of London.
+She said: "I just kind of wrote about, basically, what it was like to basically be like, 'Bye guys!
+I'm gonna go here for a long time.' " The lyrics are told from a Tennessean woman's perspective and detail her infatuation for a "London boy".
+They name-check various locations and cultural icons typically associated with her American culture and the love interest's English culture.

-The lyrics describe a Tennessean woman's infatuation for a "London boy", and name-check a series of locations and cultural icons typically associated with her own American culture and the love interest's English culture.
-The beginning features a spoken-word by English actor Idris Elba from when he appeared on The Late Late Show with James Corden in 2017.
-Throughout the song, Swift mentions Motown Records, Southern California, Bruce Springsteen, Tennessee whiskey, and "American smile" as examples of her own culture, and name-checks the London tourist spots of Shoreditch, Camden Market, Soho, Hackney, Brixton, Bond Street, and the West End.
+"London Boy" begins with a spoken-word intro by the English actor Idris Elba, taken from his appearance on The Late Late Show with James Corden in 2017.
+Throughout the song, Swift mentions Motown Records, Southern California, Bruce Springsteen, Tennessee whiskey, and "American smile" as examples of her own culture, and name-checks the London locations Shoreditch, Camden Market, Soho, Hackney, Brixton, Bond Street, and the West End.
 The love interest is a resident of Highgate, a neighborhood associated with old money and wealth.
 Swift expresses enjoyment of several cultural activities in London, including having an evening high tea, hearing "stories from uni", and watching rugby at a pub.
 At one point, Swift declares that she is "a Tennessee Stella McCartney", referencing the fashion designer with whom Swift launched a Lover-inspired sustainable clothing line.
+Rob Sheffield described the song as a "Britpop tribute".